Robdboer/Multilingual-Feature-Extractors-Study/README.md

 ## Results

-To process the results, run the notebook in the `scripts` folder.
+To process the results, run the cells in the notebook `scripts/Simulation Results.ipynb`.

 First, all simulation state files will be copied into a newly created folder `simulations/state_files`